huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 >
 > _When you surround yourself with inspiring people, the journeys become more beautiful and the destinations become more brilliant._
 >
-> _[Focus on the company—the people you want to journey with](You%20are%20the%20average%20of%20the%20five%20people%20you%20associate%20with%20most.md)—and you'll find that the journey reveals itself in due time._
+> _[Focus on the company—the people you want to journey with](You%20are%20the%20average%20of%20the%20five%20people%20you%20associate%20with%20most.md)—and you’ll find that the journey reveals itself in due time._

-Paradox: Although it's being said that “you got to focus on the journey because there is no guarantee on the destination”, you need a destination to get into the journey.
+Paradox: Although it’s being said that “you got to focus on the journey because there is no guarantee on the destination”, you need a destination to get into the journey.
 [Without a destination, there is no journey—just movement.](always-start-with-end-in-mind.md)

 ---